thomasmarsh/python-turtle/turtle.md

 ### <a name="state"></a>5.1&nbsp;&nbsp;&nbsp;Turtle State

 The current state of the turtle is comprised of its x and y coordinates and its angle (the direction it is facing).
 Let's say the turtle is currently at position (50, 50), and is facing right.
 We say that right is to the right hand side of the screen, and it is the direction where `x` is increasing.
-If 0˚ is straight up, then 90˚ is the angle pointing to the right.
-So, our state can be described as the `[(50, 50), 90]`.
+We say that 0˚ is the angle pointing to the right.
+So, our state can be described as the `[(50, 50), 0]`.
 That is a list, where the first element is a tuple of the coordinate position, and the second element is the angle in degrees.

+In trigonometry, the the angle measures increase going counterclockwise, with 0˚ being the rightmost point of the circle, 90˚ being the top, 180˚ the left, and 270˚ the bottom.

 One important thing to note is that in computing we always refer to angles in radians, where 2π rad = 360˚.
 It's still useful to think in degrees, so let's define a function we'll use called `deg2rad`.
 We can see that to convert from an angle in degrees to an angle in radians, we just divide by 180 and multiply times π.